EricCraigen/dev-hiring-exercise-craigen/README.md

 Pull repository.
 Make a new .env file and set up for development.
-Run composer update, npm install, and artisan key:generate, artisan migrate:fresh --seed.
+Run composer update, artisan key:generate, artisan migrate:fresh --seed.

-The queue and session drivers need to be set to database within the .env file.
+The queue driver needs to be set to database within the .env file.

 Environment Notes: